d2l-ai/d2l-en/chapter_preliminaries/probability.md

 As such, $\boldsymbol{\Sigma}$ allows us to compute the variance for any linear function of $\mathbf{x}$ by a simple matrix multiplication.
-The off-diagonal elements tell us how correlated coordinates are: a value of 0 means no correlation, where a larger positive value means that they are more strongly correlated.
+The off-diagonal elements tell us how correlated the coordinates are: a value of 0 means no correlation, where a larger positive value means that they are more strongly correlated.